-The nomination period for the Primary Election ends March 1, 2010.
-A list of candidates that filed nomination papers in Riverside County will be prepared and should be available for distribution by March 8, 2010.
+The nomination period for the Consolidated Primary Election ends March 12, 2010, and, in most circumstances, if an incumbent does not file, the nomination period is extended until March 17, 2010.
+A list of candidates that filed nomination papers in Riverside County will be prepared and should be available for distribution by March 18, 2010.
 A copy fee as indicated in the department's fee schedule, will be charged for the listing of candidates, which includes ballot designations, addresses, and telephone numbers.